 Notable cases involving members of Chambers include:

-- Kremen v Agrest (no 11) (Financial Remedy: Non-Disclosure: Postnuptial Agreement) EWHC 45 (Fam) 2 FLR 414 One of the leading post Rachmacher cases concerning the enforceability of post-nuptual agreements.
+- Kremen v Agrest (no 11) (Financial Remedy: Non-Disclosure: Postnuptial Agreement) EWHC 45 (Fam) 2 FLR 414 One of the leading post Radmacher cases concerning the enforceability of post-nuptial agreements.

-- Q v Q (Ancillary Relief: Periodical Payments) EWHC 402 (Fam) – one of the first reported decisions after Parlour/McFarlane that considered the level of maintenance in cases where the income is in excess of £1m pa.
+- Q v Q (Ancillary Relief: Periodical Payments) EWHC 402 (Fam) – one of the first reported decisions after Parlour/McFarlane that considered the level of maintenance in cases where the income is in excess of £1m per annum.

-- Stack v Dowden (HL) – important decision considering cohabitants’ beneficial interest in jointly held property.
-Chambers held a seminar on this case on 17 May 2007.
+- Stack v Dowden (HL) – important decision considering cohabitants’ beneficial interests in jointly held property.